-In January 2021, KORE executed a spinout of its BC gold assets, into Karus Gold Corp. ("Karus"), where 100% of Karus was distributed to the shareholders of KORE, providing tangible returns to shareholders.
+In January 2021, KORE executed a spinout of its BC gold assets, into Karus Gold Corp. ("Karus"), where 100% of Karus was distributed to the shareholders of KORE.
 The BC gold assets included:

-1) South Cariboo Gold Project - Cariboo Region, British Columbia - KORE, through land acquisition and staking in July 2020, controls 1,000 km2 of claims, making it the dominant land holder in the southern half of the Cariboo Gold District with Osisko Gold Royalties controlling the north.
+- 1) South Cariboo Gold Project (Cariboo Region, British Columbia) KORE, through land acquisition and staking in July 2020, held 1,000 km2 of claims, making it the dominant land holder in the southern half of the Cariboo Gold District with Osisko Gold Royalties controlling the north.
 Within the South Cariboo Gold Project is FG Gold (see following) and Gold Creek.
-Gold Creek is an orogenic gold discovery near the Spanish Mountain gold project and the Mount Polley copper-gold mine.

-2) FG Gold - Cariboo Region, British Columbia - FG Gold is the most advanced project in the South Cariboo Gold District hosting a shallow orogenic gold deposit that is open at depth and on-strike for growth.
+Gold Creek is an orogenic gold discovery near the Spanish Mountain gold project and the Mount Polley copper-gold mine. - 2) FG Gold (Cariboo Region, British Columbia) FG Gold is the most advanced project in the South Cariboo Gold District hosting a shallow orogenic gold deposit that is open at depth and on-strike for growth.
 KORE completed a 5,700 metre drill program in October 2020 to upgrade the deposit through defining the structural controls of high grade mineralization and to expand known mineralization with new discoveries downdip.
+Karus has subsequently completed a 2021 drill program building on KORE's 2020 program.